alec-z/charter/stf_charter.md

 **Open Governing Board**

 ### Members constituted:
-●  one representative appointed from each Diamond or Gold sponsor(对于一致行动人的限制，可以有多个会员，但是一致行动人或关联人最多只能选2位Member)
+●  one representative appointed from each Diamond or Gold sponsor, for companies with strong ties in ownership or business, they can sponsor multiple times, but they can only appoint 2 representative in total.
+Whether they constitute astrong ties is determined by governing board voting.

 ●  the Steering Committee Chair.